vserem/SIT725-2023-T2-PRAC7/README.md

-# sit725-2023-t2-prac3
+# sit725-2023-t2-prac4
-adding some styling on the previous app
+adding the database to the previous project